zce/velite/docs/guide/velite-schemas.md

 `string => string`

-parse input or document body as markdown content and return html content.
+parse input or document body as markdown content and return html content. refer to [Markdown Support](using-markdown.md) for more information.

 ```ts
 content: s.markdown()